 Leave Provisions and Terms

-- Unpaid discretionary leaves of absence may be requested and granted for a specific time period.
-For eligible employees with instructional duties, the leave end date should coincide with the beginning of a semester.
+- For eligible employees with instructional duties, the leave end date should coincide with the beginning of a semester.
 The department head and the individual may agree to shorten or lengthen the duration of the leave or make such a leave part-time.

 - Discretionary leaves must fall within the term of appointment and must be taken concurrently with other applicable leaves as appropriate.